 - Choose the right vendor for tours and activities.
-The best way to get a good value for tours is to pay in person at the tour location or reserve in advance with a full service agency.
+Get a good value for tours by paying in person at the tour location or reserve in advance with a full service agency.

-Full service travel providers will not blow a $1,000/9 day/hotel/transportation/guide/activity sale by overcharging for a tour.
-In fact they frequently use wholesale discounts to reduce the cost to help drive high ratings, reviews and recommendations they can’t survive without.
+BEST – Contrary to myth it doesn’t cost more to use a travel agent.
+Full service travel providers frequently use wholesale discounts to reduce the cost to help drive high ratings, reviews and recommendations they can’t survive without. [save $5-$25 per person per tour]

-It’s easy but you’ll pay the highest price if you reserve through the concierge or tour desk at your lodge.
+EXPENSIVE BUT CONVENIENT – It’s easy but you’ll pay the highest price if you reserve through the concierge or tour desk at your lodge.
 If the built in convenience surcharge is worth it to you then hotel tour desks typically offer high quality.
-They know you’re a captive audience and some hotels make up to 50% of their income on tour sales.
+They know you’re a captive audience and some hotels make half of their income on tour sales.

 Add it all up and it’s savings of $2,850 to $4,375 for two people on a one week vacation.
 That’s over a million colones each!

 With the addition of business deductions (not listed above but if you have legitimate business in Costa Rica check into the State Department per diem rule from the IRS) we not only usually travel for free but literally get paid to travel in Costa Rica.